Waziup/WaziGate-ISO-gen/README.md

 earlier releases of these systems.
 On other Linux distributions it may be possible to use the Docker build described below.

-To install the required dependencies for `pi-gen` you should run:
+To install the required dependencies for `wazigate-gen` you should run:

 ```bash
 apt-get install coreutils quilt parted qemu-user-static debootstrap zerofree zip \